BerkAkipek/AWSStudy/awsCloudPractitioner/notes.md

 ## Snowball Edge (for data transfer)

-Physical data trasnsport solution move TBs or PBs data in or out of AWS
+Physical data trasnsport solution move TBs or PBs data in or out of AWS Alternative to moving data over the network(and paying the network fees) Pay per data tranfer job
+Provide block storage and Amazon S3 Compatible object storage

+Snowball Edge Storage Optimized:
+- 80 TB of HDD capacity for block volume and S3 compatible object storage

+Snowball Edge Compute optimized:
+- 42 TB HDD or 28 TB NVMe capacity for block volume and S3 compatible object stotrage

+Use Cases:
+- Large Cloud Dasta Migration
+- DC Decommission
+- Disaster Recovery

+## AWS Snowcone and Sonwcone SSD

+Small, portable Computing anywhere rugged and secure withstands harsh environments.
+Light (4.5 pounds, 2.1 kg)
+Device used for edge computing, storage and data transfer Snowcone 8 TB of HDD Storage
+Snowcone 14 TB of SSD Storage
+Use Snowcone where snowball does not fit the environment Must provide your own battery and cables
+Can be send to AWS offline, or connect it to the internet and use AWS DataSync to send data

+## AWS Snowmobile

+Transfer exabytes of data(1 EB = 1000 TB)
+Each Snowmobile has 100 PB of capacity (use multiple in parallel) High security: temperature controlled, GPS, 24/7 Video Surveilance Better then snowball if you transfer more then 10 PB

+## Snow Family Usage Process

+1. Request Snowball devices from the AWS Console for delivery.
+2. Install the Snowball Client / AWS OpsHub on your servers
+3. Connect the snowball to your servers and copy files using the client
+4. Ship back the device when you are done
+5. Data will be loaded in to s3 bucket
+6. Snowball is completaly wiped

+## What is Edge Computing

+Process data while it's being created on an edge location
+- A truck on the road, a ship on the sea, a minnig station underground

+These location may have
+- Limited or no internet access
+- Limited or no computing Power

+We setup a Snowball Edge/Snowcone device to do edge computing Use Cases Edge Computing:
+- Preprocess Data
+- Machine learning at the edge
+- Transcoding media streams

+Eventually (if need be) we can ship back the device to AWS(for data transfer)

+## Snow Family Edge Computing

+Snowcone and Snowcone SSD Smaller
+- 2 CPU, 4 GB RAM wired and wireless access
+- USB-C power using a cord or optional batteries

+Snowball Edge - Compute Optimized
+- 104 vCPU, 416 GiB of RAM
+- Optional GPU (video processing, machine learning)
+- 28 TB NVMe or 42 TB HDD usable storage
+- Storage clustring available (up to 16 nodes)

+Snowball Edge Storage Optimized
+- Up to 40 vCPU, 80 GiB of RAM, 80 TB of storage

+All: can run EC2 Instances and AWS Lambda functions(using AWS IoT Greengrass) Long term deployment options: 1 and 3 years discounted price

+## AWS OpsHub

+Historically, to use Snow Family Services, you need a CLI Today you can use AWS OpsHub(GUI) to manage your snow family devices
+- Unlocking and configuring single or clustered devices
+- TYransferring files
+- Launching and managing instances running on Snow Family Devices
+- Monitor Device Metrics
+- Launch compatible AWS Services on your devices (ex: EC2, AWS DataSync, Network File System(NFS))

+## Snowball Edge Pricing

+You pay for device usage and data transfer out of AWS Data Transfer IN to Amazon S3 is free.
+On-Demand:
+- Includes a one time service free per job which includes
+- - 10 days of usage for Snowball Edge Storage Optimized 80 TB
+- - 15 days of usage for Snowball Edge Storage Optimized 210 TB
+- Shipping days are not count
+- Pay per day for additional costs

+Commited Upfront
+- Pay in advance for monthly, 1 year or 3 years
+- Up to %62 discount

+## Hybrid Cloud for Storage

+AWS pushing for hybrid cloud
+- Part of your infrtastructure is on-premises
+- Part of your infrastructure is on the cloud

+this can be due to:
+- Long cloud migrations
+- Security requirements
+- Compliance requirements
+- IT Strategy

+S3 is proprietary storage technology (unlike EFS/NFS) so how do you expose the s3 data to on premise?
+AWS Storage Gateway!

+## AWS Storage Cloud Native Options

+Block
+- Amazon EBS
+- EC2 Instance Store

+File
+- Amazon Elastic File System

+Object
+- Amazon S3
+- Glacier

+## Amazon Storage Gateway

+Bridge between on-premise data and cloud data in S3 Hybrid storage service to allow on-premnise to seamlessly use the AWS Cloud Use Cases:
+- Disaster Recovery
+- Backup and Restore

+Types of Storage Gateway
+- File Gateway
+- Volume Gateway
+- Tape Gateway

+## Amazon S3 Summary

+Buckets and Objects: global unique name, tied to a region S3 Security: IAM policies, S3 Bucket policies, S3 encryption S3 Websites: host a static website on Amazon S3
+S3 Versioning: multiple versions for files, prevent accidental deletes S3 Replication: Same-Region or cross Region, must enable versioning S3 Storage Classes: Standard, IA, Intelligent Glacier(Instant Flexible Deep) Snow Family: import data onto S3 through a physical device, edge computing
+OpsHub: Desktop application to manage Snow Family Devices Storage Gateway: Hybrid Solution to extend on-premises storage to S3